scalacenter/sbt-dependency-submission/README.md

 The API URL of the submission created by the action.
 It can be queried to get the submitted snapshot.

+#### `snapshot-json-path`

+Path to the temporary JSON file with the dependency snapshot that has been submitted.

 #### Example

 ##### Excluding some projects or some Scala versions from the dependency submission.